• Skip to primary navigation

 • If you don’t mind skipping heat and humidity, San Miguel de Allende’s weather is perfect (high desert at over 6,000 feet.)
 See the map at the bottom for its location.

 • The people in San Miguel are always smiling.
+OK, an overstatement but kinda true.

 • I can easily fly nonstop to L.A., Dallas, and Houston out of two local airports and internationally from Mexico City.

-• Getting a long-term visa easy.
+• Getting a long-term visa is easy.
 Try living long-term in the U.K. or France or Thailand.
 Not going to happen.

 • Oh, and I can work from anywhere I have a laptop and WIFI.
 Plus, my town is conveniently in the central time zone.